ml5js/Intro-ML-Arts-IMA-F19/06_cnn/README.md

 Instead of building on your previous assignment, you can also choose to create a new sketch inspired by the examples around classifying drawings and convolutional neural networks.
 For example:

 * Can you train your own image classifier with `ml5.neuralNetwork()`?
-You can build upon the (doodle classification example)[https://editor.p5js.org/ima_ml/sketches/bL6jONrFQ].
+You can build upon the [doodle classification example](https://editor.p5js.org/ima_ml/sketches/bL6jONrFQ).
 This example assumes the image data is loaded via binary files.
 How might you work with actual image files?
 * Can you invent a user interaction around classifying drawings building on the [ml5 DoodleNet classification example](https://editor.p5js.org/ima_ml/sketches/IbXlN6voN).